w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 See [set of documents](#set-of-documents) and [set of software programs](#set-of-software-programs) in the Key Terms section to determine when a group of documents or software programs is considered a set for this success criterion.
 Those implementing this document (WCAG2ICT) will need to consider if this success criterion is appropriate to apply to non-web documents and software.
 See the [Interpretation of Web Terminology in a Non-web Context](#interpretation-of-web-terminology-in-a-non-web-context).</div>

 <div class="note wcag2ict software">
-Sets of software that meet this definition appear to be extremely rare.
+Sets of software that meet this definition appear to be extremely rare.</div>

 #### input-assistance